§ Trust Spanning Protocol (TSP) Specification

 chooses VID_a

-and performs necessary verification and appraisal operation on VID_b
+and performs necessary verification and appraisal operations on VID_b

 with respect to VID_a

 .
-If the verification is successful, endpoint A
+If this verification is successful, endpoint A

 may add a relationship <VID_a, VID_b>